OSGeo/gdal/gdal/doc/source/programs/gdaldem.rst

 .. option:: -co <"NAME=VALUE">

     Passes a creation option to the output format driver.
-Multiple -co options may be listed.
-See format specific documentation for legal creation options for each format
+    Multiple :option:`-co` options may be listed.
+See format specific documentation for legal creation options for each format.

 .. option:: -q